NetworkCurator/NetworkCurator.github.io/developer/themes.md

 ## Designing a custom interface

 The default user interface is intended as a template.
-You can clone or fork the repo and edit it to suit particular needs.
+You can clone or fork the repo from github, then and edit it to suit your needs.

-As a general rule, components labeled with a 'nc' prefix are required.
+In general, components labeled with a 'nc' prefix are required.
 This is particularly important for components where the prefix appears in an `id`.
-Therefore, modify these components with care.
+Therefore, modify these components with care (javascript functions may refer to these objects and certain function may break if they are not present).

-A particularly powerful approach to customize the user interface might be to define additional cascading style sheets.
-To achieve this, modify or add css definitions in the `nc-ui/css/nc-ui.css` file.
+A powerful approach to customize the user interface might be to modify cascading style sheets in the `nc-ui/css/nc-ui.css` file.
 Changing fonts, text sizes, and colors can make a strong impression.